rhyven/ericlight.com/content/Tech/wg0.md

 Huge gratitude to [Jason Donenfeld](https://www.zx2c4.com/) (aka zx2c4) for spending his time not only reading this post, but also for sending me some fantastic feedback!
 I'd made some bungles in my original post on this topic, and he vastly helped my understanding.

-If you do end up using Wireguard, _go forth and [donate](https://www.wireguard.io/#donations)_!
+If you do end up using WireGuard, _go forth and [donate](https://www.wireguard.com/#donations)_!
 Seriously, **at very least**, send Jason the cost of a local cup of coffee or a beer for his efforts.

 Also, huge gratitude to another Jason ([@rendition](https://keybase.io/rendition)) who has helped me develop from a junior network admin into a ... 'moderate' network admin.
 I've learned more in the last year than I ever thought possible.
-He's taught me nearly everything I know about managed networking, reviewed this post for me, and is actually the guy who introduced me to Wireguard originally!
+He's taught me nearly everything I know about managed networking, reviewed this post for me, and is actually the guy who introduced me to WireGuard originally!